Akeboshiwind/tg-clj/README.md

 ;;      :supports_inline_queries true}}
 ```

-You can provide parameters under `:request`:
+You can provide parameters using the `:request` key:
 ```clojure
 (tg/invoke client {:op :sendMessage
                    :request {:chat_id 1234 ; Replace with your chat_id